 #1.
 Bauer RE-AKT 200 Hockey Helmet: Best Overall

-In at number one we have The Bauer RE-ATK 200 which we think is probably the best helmet you can get.
-One of the reasons it’s so popular is because of the XRD, VTX, and MD foams that it features to distribute the impact of any blows and helps to dissipate the force across a larger area.
+In at number one of our best hockey helmets round up we have The Bauer RE-ATK 200.
+It’s one of the most popular helmets on the market because of the XRD, VTX, and MD foams that it features to distribute the impact of any blows and helps to dissipate the force across a larger area.
 They’re definitely a step up from the regular EPP foams that a lot of other helmets use.
 It is also very light and breathable, which gives a good comfortable feel to the wearer.

-- The helmet is relatively lighter due to the use of the VTX liner system.
+- Lightweight and due to the use of the VTX foam liner system

 This model has the shell and liners combined into one unit to make the padding stay together in a place.
 Padding consists of EPP foam and Impax soft-touch foam.
 The helmet comes with Flow Comfort Polygeine liners to make it breathable and well ventilated.